Practical Driving Test

 If you can’t pass the eyesight test you will fail instantly and the test will not continue any further.

-The examiner will then ask you one ‘show me’ question, where you will have to show them how you would carry out a certain vehicle safety check, and one ‘tell me’ question, where you will have to explain to the examiner how you would do the check.
+The examiner will then ask you one ‘show me’ question, where you will have to show them how you would carry out a certain vehicle safety check, or one ‘tell me’ question, where you will have to explain to the examiner how you would do the check.

 During the test.